stleerh/documents/blogs/cli/index.md

 ![arch](./images/cli_architecture.png)

-The CLI deploys eBPF agents as DaemonSet embedding flowlogs pipeline in the same pods.
-These will collect either flows or packets and send these data to a collector pod.
-The collector pod will display the collected content during the capture and store flows as JSONs + sqlite database and packets as pcap file.
+The CLI deploys eBPF agents as a DaemonSet embedding flowlogs pipeline in the same pods.
+These collect either flows or packets and send these data to a collector pod.
+The collector pod displays the collected content during the capture.
+Flows are stored as JSON  and SQLite database files and packets are stored as pcap file(s).

 Behind the scene, your local terminal is calling `oc run` to deploy the collector and then `oc exec` for a distant terminal access.
 Finally, when you exit a capture using `CTRL + C`, the CLI runs `oc cp` command to copy the output files to your local machine.